exavolt/zflo/docs/ai-agent-integration.md

 - **Rapid Automation**: Users can create complex automations without writing any code.
 - **Democratization**: Anyone can create structured workflows, not just developers.
-- **Reusable Asset Library**: Over time, a team can build a library of `ZFFlow` playbooks for all its common operations.
+- **Reusable Asset Library**: Over time, a team can build a library of `FlowDefinition` playbooks for all its common operations.

 ---